-Maintenance pruning can be done throughout the growth season.
+Maintenance pruning can be done throughout the growth season, usually March to September.

 As mentioned previously, maintenance pruning is required to maintain a trees' shape.
-To do so, simply prune branches/shoots that have outgrown the intended canopy-size/shape using twig shears or a normal cutter (see photos 1 and 2, below).
+To do so, simply prune branches/shoots that have outgrown the intended canopy-size/shape using twig shears or a normal cutter.
 Using the right Bonsai tools will help significantly.
-Do not be afraid to prune your Bonsai; it is important, especially in the outer and top areas, to prune regularly in order to force the tree to distribute growth more evenly and develop a dense foliage.
+Don't be afraid to prune your Bonsai; it is important, especially in the outer and top areas, to prune regularly in order to force the tree to distribute growth more evenly and develop a dense foliage.

 As opposed to deciduous trees, pine trees and conifers should be pinched by hand.
-Using scissors to prune conifers would lead to dead brown foliage at the cuttings (see photo 1, below).
-To prevent this from happening hold the tip of the shoot between your thumb and pointing finger and carefully pull it away; the shoot will snap at its weakest point and no brown ends will appear (see photo 2, below).
+Using scissors to prune conifers would lead to dead brown foliage at the cuttings.
+To prevent this from happening hold the tip of the shoot between your thumb and pointing finger and carefully pull it away; the shoot will snap at its weakest point and no brown ends will appear.